Key takeaways

 Open Permits with No Sign-Off

 This is one of the most common and least anticipated issues in NYC real estate transactions.
-A prior owner pulled a permit — for a boiler replacement, a bathroom renovation, a gas line installation — and never had the work inspected and signed off.
-The permit remains open in BIS indefinitely.
-Open permits are not violations, but buyers' attorneys treat them like violations: they require resolution before the title company issues clean title.
+A prior owner pulled a permit—for a boiler replacement, bathroom renovation, or gas-line installation—and never obtained final sign-off.
+Open permits are not violations, but buyers, lenders, attorneys, boards, or title professionals may require an explanation or closeout depending on the transaction.

 Stop Work Orders